GlodoUK/odoo-devenv/README.md

   2. Open the Ubuntu WSL instance from the start menu
      * Run `mkdir -p ~/Code && cd ~/Code`
      * Clone this repository and run `sudo ./provision.sh $USER`
-     * Close and reopen the WSL instance
+     * Shutdown and restart the WSL instance
   3. You can access `~/Code` from the host by following the path `\\wsl$\Ubuntu\home\YOURUSERNAME\Code`
      * Ensure you clone any projects from within the WSL instance, under `~/Code`
   4. Follow any project specific instructions
+  5. Every time you start up the WSL instance you will need to manually start up Docker by running `sudo service docker start` until https://github.com/microsoft/WSL/issues/994 is solved

 [1] As of time of writing WSL2 is only available on Windows 10 build 18917 (Insider at time of writing).
 See https://docs.microsoft.com/en-us/windows/wsl/wsl2-install